If you are on a free account, we synchronize the tasks overnight. Occasionally an error may occur, causing a delay.

 If you have a Pro Account, you can choose when your destination tasks are executed.
 You can choose from a specific hour or even select every hour of every day.

-Also, keep in mind that Pro Accounts also have Auto-Sync, a feature which when enabled, when providers such as Fitbit, Garmin Connect, iHealth, Misfit, Omron, and others inform us that you have a new activity, we can automatically synchronize that.
+Also, keep in mind that Pro Accounts also have Auto-Sync, a feature which, when enabled, when the following providers inform us that you have a new activity, we will automatically synchronize it.

 With a FitnessSyncer Pro account, you can schedule destination tasks to run when it is convenient for you or even have them run hourly.

-FitnessSyncer Pro accounts also feature auto-sync on a variety of services, including Fitbit and Garmin Connect.
-With auto-sync, shortly we receieve the data, we will run your destination syncs.
-Any task noted to run hourly will not take advantage of this.
+FitnessSyncer Pro accounts also feature auto-sync on various services, including Fitbit, Garmin Connect, UnderAmour, MapMyFitness, iHealth, Misfit, Striiv, Omron, Strava, and others.
+With Auto-Sync, shortly after we receive the data, we will run your destination syncs.
+Any task scheduled to run hourly will not take advantage of this.

-The time it takes depends on a variety of factors, including the sources and destinations involved, the amount of data involved, our services health, the source and destination service’s health, and a variety of other factors.
+The time it takes depends on various factors, including the sources and destinations involved, the amount of data involved, our services health, the source and destination service’s health, and various other factors.

 The first sync will have a lot more data to process and therefore will generally take the longest.
 Subsequent synchronizations tend to be fast as there are very relatively few items to update.